Steve Smith known as Professor of Political Philosophy and Social Policy

 External reviewer for BA Social Welfare (University College Worcester) 2000

-Since 1998 Steve Smith has taken lead supervision, and/ or has been part of supervising/research teams overseeing the successful completion of a number of PhDs.
+Since 1998 Steve Smith has been a Director of Studies, and/ or has been part of supervising/research teams overseeing the successful completion of a number of PhDs.

 Director of Studies: Professor Steve Smith – Title: Using Psychology and Sociology in Citizenship classes in Schools

-Director of Studies: Professor Steve Smith – Title: Virtue Ethics, McIntyre, and Social Enterprises
+Director of Studies: Professor Steve Smith – Title: Virtue Ethics, McIntyre, and the Practice of Social Enterprises

 Director of Studies: Professor Steve Smith – Title: The Management of Diversity in Public Sector Organisations